3 Critical Sales Dynamics of Rapid Growth

-First, you have to make sure that you have completed all the necessary sales objectives from the success stage.
-My post title 4 Key Sales Factors in Achieving the Success Stage will give you a quick overview of these requirements.
+First, you have to make sure that you have completed all the necessary sales objectives from the self-sustainability stage.
+My post title 4 Key Sales Factors in Achieving the Self-Sustainability Stage will give you a quick overview of these requirements.
 If you’ve achieved these objectives then you’re ready to” turn the facet on full flow!”

 Implementing Market Expansion

 Sales first job will be to implement the market expansion plan formulated by the senior leadership team and created by marketing for this phase of company growth.
 Sales must work closely with marketing in this phase.
 It will be sales that provides the “real world” feedback marketing needs to verify the assumptions made in formulating the marketing plan.
 From this input adjustment can be made that will increase sales closure and market expansion.

 Rapid growth is a balancing act!
 That is, sales cannot over sell the company’s capacity or it creates even bigger problems for the business.
 The systems put in place in the self-sustainability stage must be used here to understand how much new business the company’s operation can handle and maximize the sales resources in filling that capacity.

 How do you do this?
 Easy, use DE, Inc.’s Tuning Tour Revenue Engine model to keep this number at your fingertips.
 And monitor current operational capacity on an ongoing basis.
 My previous post title Maximize Revenue by Selling Your Excess Capacity provides some insight into this area.